The evening of Halloween approaches.

-Christian can enjoy Halloween, not because they are reveling in evil but because the day serves as a powerful reminder that Christ has conquered the devil.
+Christians can actually enjoy Halloween, not because they are reveling in evil, but because the day serves as a powerful reminder that Christ has conquered the devil.
 Dr. John Frame writes,

 “In its missionary labors in Europe, the church substituted its own holiday for some pagan observance.
 In the modern West, Halloween is essentially a mockery of ancient paganism.
 It is not paganism, but a celebration of the gospel’s victory over paganism.
 I see no spiritual danger in observing that celebration, as long as we, and our children, understand the difference between mocking paganism and endorsing it.”
 (The Doctrine of the Christian Life, p.427)